 If your patellofemoral knee pain is caused by misalignment or minor swelling of your tendons, a compression knee brace may help you.
 By keeping your patella aligned, increasing body heat and proprioception, this brace can help you heal.
 Additionally, a compression brace can help prevent further wear and tear of your patellofemoral joint.

 However, if your patellofemoral knee pain is caused by a degenerative condition, such as osteoarthritis, you may want a sturdier brace.
 This is because cartilage degeneration will cause bone-on-bone rubbing, which is a painful condition prone to worsening over time.
-When the bones of your knee joints rub, you may prefer a hinged brace that can unload the pressure within your joint.
+When the bones of your knee joints rub, you may prefer a hinged brace that can offload the pressure within your joint.

 - Bone on Bone Knee Pain – What You Need to Know

 - The Best Knee Braces for Pain

 - The Best Brace for Bone on Bone Pain

 Chronic Patellofemoral Pain

 There is a lack of evidence for compression braces in treating chronic patellofemoral pain7.
 Based on the simple structure of this brace, this finding makes sense.
 These braces will not be able to sufficiently offload pressure from the patellofemoral compartment.